A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 Now, back to John’s story.
 How did we revamp John’s CV?

-First, we separated his resume into different sections.
+First, we separated his CV into different sections.
 Every section has a unique purpose.

 Begin with a professional Header.
 Include your name, career title, email, contact details and nationality.